A major boost in global support to innovation in agricultural systems is urgently needed to reach the UN Sustainable Development Goals (SDGs).

 Approach and Timeline

-CoSAI launches July 2020 and will finish at the end of 2021.
-CoSAI findings and reports will feed into important global decision-making events, including the UN Food Systems Summit 2021, as well as being shared with national and international funders and investors.
+CoSAI will finish at the end of 2021.
+Findings and reports will feed into important global decision-making events, and will be shared with national and international funders and investors.

-CoSAI will work closely with other global and regional initiatives to maximize our joint impact.
+CoSAI is working closely with other global and regional initiatives to maximize joint impact.

 CoSAI brings together agricultural and food systems experts and decision-makers from the Global South and is collaborating with scientists, innovators and partner organizations from across the globe.
 CoSAI was initiated and is supported by the CGIAR Research Program on Water, Land and Ecosystems (WLE).
 WLE is supported by the CGIAR Trust Fund and other donors.
 CoSAI Commissioners are independent.

 CoSAI is facilitated by a Secretariat based at WLE’s headquarters at the International Water Management Institute (IWMI) in Sri Lanka.

 To contact CoSAI, please email: email@example.com